JeffGiroux/f5_terraform/GCP/Autoscale_via_lb/README.md

 - This template requires a service account to deploy with the Terraform Google provider and build out all the neccessary Google objects
   - See the [Terraform Google Provider "Adding Credentials"](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) for details.
 Also, review the [available Google GCP permission scopes](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes#--scopes) too.
   - Permissions will depend on the objects you are creating
-  - Refer to [IAM-Permissions.md](./IAM-Permissions.md) to see a list of access requested by my Terraform GCP service account in this "BIG-IP Standalone" deployment
+  - My service account for Terraform deployments in GCP uses the following roles:
+    - Compute Admin
+    - Storage Admin
+    - Service Account User
+    - Service Account Admin
+    - Project IAM Admin
-  - ***Note***: For lab environments, you can start with "Editor" role.
-When you are working in other environments, make sure to [practice least privilege](https://cloud.google.com/iam/docs/understanding-service-accounts#granting_minimum).
+  - ***Note***: Make sure to [practice least privilege](https://cloud.google.com/iam/docs/understanding-service-accounts#granting_minimum)
 - ***Shared Service Accounts***: For lab purposes, you can create one service account and use it for everything.
 Alternatively, you can create a more secure environment with separate service accounts for various functions.
 Example...
   - Service Account #1 - the svc-acct used for Terraform to deploy cloud objects
   - Service Account #2 - the svc-acct assigned to BIG-IP instance during creation (ex. service discovery, query Pub/Sub, storage)